microsoft/profile-explorer/docs/docs/source-panel.md

 #### View options

-*Click* on the *Gears* icon in the top-right part of the view displays the options panel (alternatively, use the *Souce File* tab in the application *Settings* window.).
+*Click* on the *Gears* icon in the top-right part of the view displays the options panel (alternatively, use the *Source File* tab in the application *Settings* window.).

 The tabs below describe each page of the options panel:
 === "General"